seb-pg/meta_puzzles/README.md

 * Rust: tested with version 1.66
 * Go: tested with version 1.9.4.
 Solutions are using generics which are not supported by Meta online tests.

+Language underway...
+* Kotlin: 6 solutions to go

+Languages probably provided in the future
+* Swift
+* Scala

-The intent is to use these solutions in a multi-language comparison, with additional languages such as Swift, Scala, and Kotlin (solutions being written), and find which languages would be suitable to write quantitative strategies on a wide scale.
+The intent is to use these solutions in a multi-language comparison and find which languages would be suitable to write quantitative strategies on a wide scale.

 If you are working for a hedge fund (or a bank) and have many people writing trading strategies, one might want to use a common language for that purpose.
 A possible model is to use an easy language, such as Python, and "productionize" strategies with "real software developer".
 Another model is to use a language easy to pick up, less likely to create problem (on a wide scale), offers good performances, and overall, provide a good value for money.